 Best Overall Hydration Pack: Osprey Raptor 10

 The Osprey Raptor 10 was the dominant winner in our review because it’s so well-rounded.
 Other packs scored higher in some metrics, but they made a tradeoff for overall greatness.
 Not so with the Raptor.
 It scores high for everything: storage, stability, and overall usability.
-Every one of our testers said it was their favorite.
+It was our favorite hydration pack, period.

 Best Value Pack: CamelBak Classic